AaronMoroney/dataStructuresAndAlgorithms/Redux/Redux basics.md

    - you dispatch an action to the store to tell it what just happened

    3. **REDUCER - calculate the change**:
-   -When an action is dispatched, the store runs the root reducer function, and lets it calculate the new state based on the old state and the action
+   - When an action is dispatched, the store runs the root reducer function, and lets it calculate the new state based on the old state and the action

    4. **SUBSCRIBERS**:
    - Finally, the store notifies subscribers that the state has been updated so the UI can be updated with the new data.